pyriemann.preprocessing.Whitening¶

 - Parameters:

-The metric for the estimation of mean matrix used for whitening and dimension reduction.
+Metric for the estimation of mean matrix used for whitening and dimension reduction.
+For the list of supported metrics, see

 - If